openbohemians/goat/README.md

 so that `goat` gets used whenever you use the `go` utility.
 Don't worry, unless you are in a directory tree with a `.go.yaml` file or use one of goat's special commands nothing will be different.

+By default, goat uses the `vendor` directory to store all depenendencies.
+This has become the standard location for all Go project as of Go 1.6.
+However, if you are the rebellious type, you can change this by adding a `depdir:` entry to the top-level of your `.go.yaml` file (e.g. `depdir: .deps`).
+Keep in mind though, that is a non-standard location and if you or someone else has to fallback to the original `go` command complications might arise.

 ## Pre-built